 This is exactly why we built Graft.

-Graft is a WhatsApp-based tool designed specifically for Irish contractors and sole traders who want to track their VAT receipts without the usual hassle.
-You text a photo of your receipt to Graft on WhatsApp, and it does the rest — saves it, sorts it, flags what's VAT paid, and keeps everything tidy for tax season.
+Graft is a WhatsApp-based tool designed specifically for Irish contractors and sole traders.
+You send a photo of your receipt to Graft on WhatsApp, and it does the rest - reads it, saves it, flags what's VAT paid, and keeps everything tidy for tax season.

+Because Revenue accepts digital records, a photo sent through Graft is all you need.
+No more chasing paper at the end of the year.
 No apps to download.
 No complicated setup.
-No fiddling with folders or spreadsheets.
 Just a WhatsApp message, and your receipts are handled.

-If tracking VAT receipts is one of those things you've been putting off for months, it might be worth giving Graft a try.
-We're based here in Ireland and we know what sole traders deal with every day.
+We're based in Ireland and we know what sole traders deal with every day.

 Check us out at graftr.ie to see how it works.